-What should you do?
+So what should you do?

-Fact is, a high proportion of older buildings are affected by rising damp to some degree or another.
+Note: Fact is, a high proportion of older buildings are affected by rising damp to some degree or another.

 Although rising damp can affect any brick house, older homes with poor underfloor ventilation in Sydney and Melbourne are most at risk.

 Rising dampness occurs when moisture from the soil surrounding the home finds a way into the structure of your home creating damp conditions that allows mould to thrive.

 The moisture can also draw up salt from the ground, which crystallises in the bricks and causes plaster to flake and paint to blister.

 Known as efflorescence, in severe cases, it can even erode the masonry and cause significant damage if left unchecked.

 Now there's nothing new about this - rising damp is an issue that has troubled homeowners since Roman times.

 Most houses are built with a damp-proof course between the foundations and the walls to prevent moisture absorption, but in older houses, these are often damaged and in some cases were never installed in the first place.